View processing is not optimized:

 Dump files created with mysqldump cannot be loaded into servers that enforce the column-length restriction.

-A workaround for either problem is the modify each problematic
+A workaround for either problem is to modify each problematic view

-view definition to use aliases that provide shorter column names.
+definition to use aliases that provide shorter column names.
+Then

-reloaded without causing an error.
-To modify the definition, drop
+without causing an error.
+To modify the definition, drop and

 CREATE VIEW, or

 replace the definition with